Published Jan. 30, 2020

 Drilled News aims to provide the same level of transparency about our operations that we’d like to see in other organizations, across the political spectrum.
 Here is information about who funds us, who works here, and how we do our reporting.

-To best ensure our ongoing editorial independence, we are actively working to create and sustain diversified revenue streams for Drilled News.
-Our current sources of funding are:
+To best ensure our ongoing editorial independence, we are actively working to create and sustain diversified revenue streams for Drilled News:

-Investment: Our founder, Amy Westervelt, has invested her own personal money in this venture (no, not generational wealth).
-We have also received a small amount of investment from the film production company Parkes + MacDonald.
-Critical Frequency, the podcast company founded by Amy in 2018, has also invested in Drilled News.
-Critical Frequency was named AdWeek's Podcast Network of the Year in 2019, alongside Radiotopia.
-In addition to producing the Drilled podcast, Critical Frequency has produced 16 other shows, generating advertising revenues and profit, much of which Amy has now invested in Drilled News.
+Investment: Drilled News has received a small amount of investment from the film production company Parkes + MacDonald.
+Critical Frequency, the podcast company founded by Amy Westervelt in 2018, has also invested in Drilled News.
+Critical Frequency has produced 16 other shows, generating advertising revenues and profit, much of which Amy has now invested in Drilled News.

 Advertising: Right now there is no advertising on Drilled News.
 But we are open to it!
 Past and present podcast advertisers include: Better Health, Askov Finlayson, Prudential Insurance, Wondery, and many other podcasts.